It can be daunting and a challenge for CEOs to hire on the technical (tech-side), sometimes more than it is on the executive side.

 For CEOs leading startups, it is crucial that they hire the right technical talent if their business is to survive the first challenging years.
 For this reason alone, the Chief Executive’s level of involvement should surpass that of any other in the team.

 CEOs are renown for their leadership and decision-making skills.
 But sometimes, when it comes to Tech decisions, if the CEO is not technically inclined, the challenge can scale to matters of emotional stress and self-confidence.
 A good solution for building up confidence regarding the Tech Side and closing the gap for this knowledge is Reading up.

 Great benefits can be gained by Reading Tech Blogs describing important topics revolving around the difficulty of hiring within the Sector and some areas of specialization.
 Consider an example topic, “Why fullstack Engineers are Unicorns?”.

 Here at MBI we would like to provide a concise list for you on how to be more strategic about your technical hiring:

 Product Prioritizing should always lead to setting the hiring agenda.
-For example, if you’re having trouble prospecting for DEVOPS, hire someone with great expertise who can help you lay out a strategy, and a very Human one for structuring this campaign.
+For example, if you’re having trouble prospecting for DEVOPS, hire someone with great expertise who can help you lay out a strategy.
 If performance issues are hurting you, then hire a Performance Engineer.
 The scope of your product will reveal particular needs for hiring.